April 11, 2021~ Sunday of St. John Climacus

 Let the Heavens rejoice; let earthly things be glad; for the Lord hath wrought might with His arm, He hath trampled upon death by death.
 The first-born of the dead hath He become.
 From the belly of Hades hath He delivered us, and hath granted great mercy to the world.

-Apolytikion for Martyrs Marcian and Martyrius in the Fourth Mode
+Apolytikion for Sun. of St. John Climacus in the Plagal Fourth Mode

 Apolytikion of St. Demetrios in the Third Mode

 Μέγαν εύρατο εv τοίς κιvδύvοις …